balena-io/etcher/lib/cli/README.md

 currently the only module in the "Etcher" umbrella that makes use of this backend directly.

-This module also has the task of unmounting the drives before and after flashing.
+This module also has the task of unmounting the drives before flashing, and ejecting after flashing.

 Notice the Etcher CLI is not worried about elevation, and assumes it has enough permissions to continue, throwing an error otherwise.
 Consult the